ZL4JY/SQD/README.md

 In 2012 a couple of Motorola enthusiasts, pseudonyms Astro Spectra and MattSR, reverse engineered the protocol used by the Quantar™ base station product.
 As P25 communications became popular with amateur radio operators, surplus Quantar equipment was pressed into service and the connection of these machines into small networks occured.
 A barrier to wide area interconnection was the serial bit synchronous HDLC like protocol used by Motorola.
 Enthusiast Astro Spectra published in 2013 a means to link Quantar stations together over IP for P25 digital only operation using off-the-shelf Cisco™ router hardware.

-Note that Astro and Quantar are registered trademarks of Motorola, Inc and/or Motorola Trademark Holdings LLC, while Cisco is a trademark of Cisco Systems, Inc.
+Note that Astro and Quantar are registered trademarks of Motorola, Inc and/or Motorola Trademark Holdings LLC, while Cisco is a trademark of Cisco Systems, Inc.  In some Motorola documents the protocol is called the Digital Conventional Infrastructure Interface.

 Various amateur networks have since been developed based on this Cisco concept using cheap routers to encapsulate the native Quantar V.24 HDLC into frames, using the Cisco serial tunnelling protocol called STUN (not to be confused with the session traversal utility for NAT).
 STUN conveys the encapsulated V.24 over an IP network, most often the Internet, using TCP.
 Methods to do the same thing using UDP usually retain the Cisco router to encapsulate V.24 then convert TCP to UDP by some means, usually software on a Linux platform.
 As UDP the V.24 frames are usually 'naked' in that the STUN encapsualtion wrapper is discarded.
 UDP is often used in multicast mode over a GRE tunnel or VPN.